rschristopher/rschristopher.github.io/src/custody/index.md

  You can transfer your Bitcoin anywhere in the world.
  And in the extreme, you can take your Bitcoin to the grave.

-This difference shifts the balance of power, aligning incentives with voluntary cooperation and not with force or fiat.
+This subtle difference shifts the balance of power, aligning incentives with voluntary cooperation and not with force or fiat.